Mather House 217

 Selected Publications and Papers

-Voluntary Disruptions: International Soft Law, Finance and Power (Oxford: Oxford University Press, forthcoming).
+Voluntary Disruptions: International Soft Law, Finance and Power (Oxford: Oxford University Press, 2018).
 (Coauthored with Abraham Newman)

 “International Interdependence and Regulatory Power: Authority, Mobility and Markets,” European Journal of International Relations 17, 4 (December 2011): 589-610.
 (Co-authored with Abraham Newman.)